mankeyboy/citra-unofficial-windows/README.md

 2. Sun and Moon run slow.
 Yes, I know.
 I'm trying to tweak things to make it run better.
 3. ORAS might or might not crash at Petalburg.
 I haven't reached that stage.
 There are tonnes of fixes online.
 4. For people testing with their personally downloaded roms:
-    - [This](http://www.3dsdb.com/) link lista all the versions of all games for all regions according to their 3DS GameID.
+    - [This](http://www.3dsdb.com/) link lists all the versions of all games for all regions according to their 3DS GameID.
     - You'll be able to figure out your GameIDs from the 'user/..../title/00004000/' folder.
 5. Games other than these haven't been tested properly enough for me to comment.
     - If you do, feel free to modify the README and send along a PR.